Recruitment

 Ability to work well in a team

-Understands the HCD process
+Understand the HCD process

 Embraces thinking outside the box